BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS OR FUNCTIONS

+qb-ivpn
+	the ivpn server directory info needs its own directory for correctness, not stuffed in wireguard also, it is isnt synced on my system and the repo.
+Not even synced between my jails and $ubin

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)